theimpossibleastronaut/rmw-website/index.md

 <div class="w3-container">

-  <p>rmw (ReMove to Waste) is a safe-remove utility for the command line.
+  <p>rmw (ReMove to Waste) is a trashcan/recycle bin utility for the command
+  line.
 It can move and restore files to and from directories specified in a configuration file, and can also be integrated with your regular desktop trash folder (if your desktop environment uses the (<a href="https://specifications.freedesktop.org/trash-spec/trashspec-latest.html">FreeDesktop.org Trash specification</a>).
 One of the unique features of rmw is the ability to purge items from your waste (or trash) directories after x number of days.</p>

   <p>
   rmw is written in C, open source, and has a <a href="https://github.com/theimpossibleastronaut/rmw/blob/master/COPYING">GNU